USEPA/EPA_OMEGA_Model/doc/source/code_description.rst

 Versioning and Distribution Tools
 ---------------------------------

-The ``crank_win`` folder contains batch files for "turning the crank" and updating code version numbers and creating distributions that can be uploaded to PyPi, for example.
-The ``_win`` refers to Windows, in the future maybe there will be a ``_nix`` folder for routines that perform the equivalent job on unix/linux machines.
+The ``versioning`` folder contains batch files for updating code version numbers and creating distributions that can be uploaded to PyPi, for example.

 Versioning
 ++++++++++